ubuntu/adsys/docs/how-to/join-machine-ad.md

 At the end of the installation you can reboot the machine and you are ready to log in as a user of the domain on first boot.

 If anything goes wrong with the join process during installation, you will be notified by a dialog box.
-You can still reboot the machine, log in as the administrator user of the machine (ie the user you entered in the page **"Who are you?"**) and troubleshoot the issue.
+You can still reboot the machine, log in as the administrator user of the machine (i.e. the user you entered in the page **"Who are you?"**) and troubleshoot the issue.
 The [Ubuntu Server Guide](https://ubuntu.com/server/docs/service-sssd) provides instructions to perform such troubleshooting.

 ## Join manually using SSSD